What is Customer Lifetime Value (CLV)

 ARPU (3 months) = $1240 / 20 = $62

-Let’s see what these customers will bring us in one year.
+Let’s see what these clients will bring us in one year.

-The historical LTV equals the ARPU for one year, which is $248 based on our data.
-Let’s see what we can do using the other approach.
+The historical CLV equals the ARPU for one year, which is $248 based on our data.

 Taking the above example, we’ll calculate the ARPU per month for the cohort named Customers from January 2018 that joined in January 2018 and the cohort Customers from March 2018 that joined in March 2018.